Pest plants and animals are one of the greatest threats to the region’s remaining indigenous biodiversity.

-Myrtle rust has been found in Kerikeri in Northland and in Waitara, Taranaki.
+Myrtle rust has been found in Taranaki and other regions.
 Myrtle rust is a serious fungal disease that affects plants in the myrtle family, which includes pōhutukawa and mānuka.
-It is likely to affect some of our iconic native plants as well as commercially-grown species.
+It is a threat to some of our iconic native plants as well as commercially-grown species.
 More information from MPI

 Introduced animals such as feral goats and deer eat native vegetation and damage habitats that are important to other native species.